davebenson/doom4-walkthrough/README.md

 They do (as a hint notes) have a weak point near their eye opening, and precision shots with the tactical shot of the assault rifle can kill it from afar pretty quickly.

+### Revenants
+These tough lanky flying demons wear a backpack to shoot you from above.
+They can take a significant amount of damage.

+The visible patch on the sternum (center of the chest) is a weak point.

 ### Pinkies and Spectres
 These are big charging idiot monsters.
 The Pinkies are substantially heartier.
 They are literally pink.
 The Spectres are essentially camoflaged Pinkies.
 They blend into their surroundings.

 I suggest using Super Shotgun, Chainsaw, Gauss Cannon on these guys.
 But really, any weapon will work.

 Their tail/backside is their weakness.
-A single well-aimed up-close Super Shotgun blast to the base of the tail will usually kill it.
+A single point-blank Super Shotgun blast to the base of the tail will usually kill it.
 (Two such shots definitely will, but most of the time the Pinky will start moving before you can get a second shot)

 ### Mancubi and Cyber-Mancubi
 These large (obese) demons shoot damaging fireballs.
 The Cyber-Mancubi are somewhat more annoying because their shots leave a toxic (green) residue that you must avoid (it only lasts a few seconds).

+The visible patch on the sternum (center of the chest) is a weak point.

 ### Hell Barons
 These are like Hell Knights except that they can shoot missiles.
 With horns.